mmxw11/cybersecuritybase-project/README.md

     return new BCryptPasswordEncoder();
 }
 ```
-Now passwords will be automatically encrypted and salted before they are stored to the database.
-Accounts that are added to the database with existing passwords should have theirs encrypted beforehand.
+Now passwords will be automatically hashed and salted before they are stored to the database.
+Accounts that are added to the database with existing passwords should have theirs passwords hashed beforehand.

 ### #5 A5:2017-Broken Access Control
 The application doesn’t properly enforce access control.
 Authenticated users can access other’s profiles, view their balance, and list of bank accounts just by changing the URL regardless of whether they are owner of the account.